zeroc-ice/datastorm/README.md

 receive the message sent by the publisher just like any other Ice request dispatch.

-DataStorm is a brand-new library-based pub-sub service.
+DataStorm is a brand-new library-based pub/sub service.
 It is currently in alpha and should not be used for production.
 At this time, it provides only a C++ API.

 DataStorm is all about distributing data.
-When one of your applications needs data produced by another application, DataStorm helps you publish, filter and receive data items very easily - you don't need to worry about network connections or making remoting calls.
+When one of your applications needs data produced by another application, DataStorm helps you publish, filter and receive data items very easily - you don't need to worry about network connections or making remote calls.

 ## Languages